httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{state}} discusses the impact of using stateful mechanisms in the protocol as ambient authority, and suggests a mitigation.

 {{scheme}} recommends support for 'https' URLs, and discourages the use of 'http' URLs, to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks.
+Many applications using HTTP perform authentication and authorization with bearer tokens (e.g., in session cookies).
+If the transport is unencrypted, an attacker that can eavesdrop on HTTP communications can often escalate their privilege to perform operations on resources.

 {{browser}} highlights the implications of Web browsers' capabilities on applications that use HTTP.